Mia Hamm: 2000 Sydney Olympics

-Hamm represented the United States at the 2000 Summer Olympics in Sydney, Australia.
-During the group stage, she scored a goal against Norway to lift the United States to a 2–0 win.
-The team tied China 1–1 in their next group stage match before defeating Nigeria 3–1 to finish first in their group.
-After advancing to the semi-finals where the U.S. faced Brazil, Hamm scored the game-winning goal in the 60th minute.
-The goal marked the 127th of her international career and set a new record for most goals scored in international play by a woman or man.
-The U.S. faced Norway in the final and were defeated 3–2 in overtime to earn the silver medal at the Games.
+Hamm represented the U.S. at the 2000 Summer Olympics in Sydney, Australia.
+During the group stage of the tournament, she scored a goal as the U.S. defeated Norway 2–0.
+In the semifinal against Brazil, Hamm's game-winning goal marked the 127th of her international career and set a record for the most international goals scored by a player of any gender.
+The U.S. faced Norway in the final and were defeated 3–2 in overtime, earning the silver medal.